StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 5. Archive for later use - Once you have reviewed the trade from start to finish and gone through the motions of a proper recap, save your trading journal entry.

+Yes, by tagging each trade you can assess performance over time and identify whether or not the strategy you are using is successful.
 Tagging your trades means marking the strategy you used to make the trade.
-By tagging each trade, you can assess performance over time and identify whether or not the strategy you are using is successful.

 Any good trading journal will allow you to filter performance by tag to view your biggest winners and losers.
 By looking back every so often, you can identify areas of improvement and tweak your trade rules for that strategy.

-How to use your trading journal to build strategies
+How do you use your trading journal to build strategies?

-Here are a few tips for success that I’ve learned over the years:
+Here are a few tips for success that I’ve learned over the years when building a trading strategy:

 • Have clear rules for each strategy - Consider having preset profit targets, objectives and position management rules, and make sure to tag each trade!